virusLuke3/x402-research/docs/clarity-contract.md

-# AutoScholar Clarity Contract Notes
+# Clarity Contract Notes

 ## Contract

-- `contracts/autoscholar-payments.clar`
+- file: `contracts/autoscholar-payments.clar`
-- principal target (current scaffold): `ST2AUTOSCHOLARTESTNETTREASURY111111111111111.autoscholar-payments`
+- role: invoice-style payment scaffold for premium unlocks

 ## Purpose

-Model invoice lifecycle for x402 premium unlocks:
+The contract models a simple parent-invoice lifecycle:

-1. backend creates invoice for `job-id`
+1. the backend creates an invoice for a job
-2. payer calls `pay-invoice`
+2. the payer calls `pay-invoice`
-3. backend verifies paid state
+3. the backend verifies that the invoice was settled as expected
-4. backend consumes payment when premium unlock is granted
+4. the backend marks the payment as consumed when the premium bundle is released

-## Current status model
+This keeps the unlock flow legible and gives the backend a clear verification target.

+## State Model

-- `u0` → created / unpaid
+- `u0`: created and unpaid
-- `u1` → paid
+- `u1`: paid
-- `u2` → consumed
+- `u2`: consumed

-## Public functions
+## Public Functions

 - `create-invoice`
 - `pay-invoice`
 - `consume-payment`

-## Read-only functions
+## Read-Only Functions

 - `get-invoice`
 - `is-paid`
 - `is-consumed`

+## Verification Expectations

+The backend-side verification path is contract-oriented.
+It checks:

+- target contract principal
+- public function name
+- expected arguments
+- expected amount semantics
+- x402 authorization payload consistency

+## Deployment Notes

+For live testnet use, make sure:

+- the contract is deployed to Stacks testnet
+- `.env` points to the correct contract principal
+- the configured recipient and amount match the deployment setup

+## Current Limitations

+- the production-grade asset model is not finished
+- the live repo path is still STX-first
+- more anti-replay and duplicate-settlement hardening can be added over time

-## Next steps
+## Next Steps

-- replace scaffold transfer assumptions with real asset transfer enforcement / post-conditions
-- tie backend verification to actual contract state reads on testnet
+- strengthen contract-state verification against live reads
+- expand beyond the current STX-first path
-- add anti-replay / duplicate settlement hardening around `consume-payment`
+- add additional hardening around settlement consumption
-- deploy via Clarinet once real deployer credentials are provided